-If this role is of interest to you, please contact [recruiter’s name] and [he/she] will schedule an interview at the earliest convenience.
+If this role is of interest to you, please contact [recruiter’s name] and they will schedule an interview at the earliest convenience.
 We are currently doing first round interviews for this role.

 Thank you so much for taking the time to come to [company name] to meet our interview team.
 We enjoyed meeting and getting to know you.

 Rejection letters can be composed and sent as quick as the touch of a button.
 By creating your own templated responses on file, it will speed up the process moving forward.
 It may take time at first, but once completed you will only need to worry about making small adjustments to your rejection letters.

 It sounds simple, but it does take time.
 Don’t let that stop you, remember that it’s an excellent opportunity to build relationships with your candidates in a professional, efficient and honest manner.

 To discover more recruitment advice and the latest data and insights, check out our latest Global Recruitment Industry Report.